Authors: Vi Dinh (POCUS 101 Editor), Abigail Beaven, and Rame Bashir.

 Ejection fraction (EF) is basically a percentage, of how much blood the left ventricle pumps out with each contraction.
 For example, an ejection fraction of 60 percent means that 60 percent of the total amount of blood in the left ventricle is pushed out during each systolic contraction

-Measuring Ejection Fraction on ultrasound can be approached either qualitatively or quantitatively.
+Measuring Left Ventricular Ejection Fraction (LVEF) on ultrasound can be approached either qualitatively or quantitatively.

 Anatomy and Views